yonbeyene/ECG-monitoring-device/README.md

 # ECG-monitoring-device
-In this project, a flexible wireless electrocardiogram (ECG) monitoring device was developed using Multi-Walled Carbon NanoTube based dry electrodes and a flexible printed circuit board (PCB) module integrated into a fabric chest belt.
+In this project, a flexible wireless electrocardiogram (ECG) monitoring device was developed using carbon nanotube based dry electrodes and a flexible printed circuit board (PCB) module integrated into a fabric chest belt.
+The PCB board is designed using Autodesk Eagle.
 An android mobile application to display an ECG graph is also developed using MIT App Inventor 2 IDE.

 # PCB Board
 ![Board](https://user-images.githubusercontent.com/88264517/133828758-e0def8f2-6dfc-4493-a00b-4339c5370e7c.png)